dmytro-kuzmenko/nlp-systems-kma/README.md

 - Topic 3.
 Attention Mechanism and Transformers.
 - Topic 4.
 Large Language Models and their Applications.

-For each topic, there is a home assignment - usually a jupyter notebook with additional util scripts and detailed description of the task provided.
-The student is aimed to complete the coding tasks and express an opinion on certain problems if prompted to.
-The maximum number of points per assignment is 15p.
+For each of the first 3 topics there is a home assignment - usually a jupyter notebook with additional util scripts and detailed description of the task provided.
+The student aims to complete the coding tasks and express an opinion on certain problems if prompted to.
+The maximum number of points per assignment is 20 pts.
+Late submission policy is 0.75 of the max pts., i.e. 15 pts.

 ## Evaluation
 - 3 H/As make it a total 60 pts of the total mark.